 Tanzu Act works with humanitarian organizations and charities, engaging its product managers, designers, and engineers at a discounted rate.
 They apply the methodology used in other commercial Tanzu Labs engagements, including pair programming, user-centered design, lean product management, and agile development.
 Aly Blenkin, Associate Director of Tanzu Act, focuses on the two main benefits that the team brings to its clients.
 “We want to help organizations solve the challenges facing the world.
 But we also aim to enable their long-term technology capabilities so they can continue to innovate and apply the best practices they’ve learned after the engagement ends.”

 Ruthless prioritization (or, how to launch a new service in just four weeks)

-With the goal of launching a new offering for child care matching as quickly as possible, the Carina and Pivotal Act teams stayed true to agile and user-centered design methodologies.
+With the goal of launching a new offering for child care matching as quickly as possible, the Carina and Tanzu Act teams stayed true to agile and user-centered design methodologies.
 “We still wrote stories so that we could design a software feature from an end user perspective, and we had designs attached to those stories,” says Mirani.

-Kevin Clark, the Pivotal Act Delivery Lead, emphasizes the importance of designing for the needs of a vulnerable demographic.
+Kevin Clark, the Tanzu Act Delivery Lead, emphasizes the importance of designing for the needs of a vulnerable demographic.
 “Building in a design feedback loop is a natural extension of agile incremental development.
 This enabled us to focus on how we could build trust with our audience and encourage them to make use of the app from Day 1.”

 Balanced teamwork also played an important role.
 “The designer and developer would work together.
 Our product manager would work closely with the developers.
 Everything happened at hyperspeed and sometimes it was hard.
 But knowing that we were going to have this amazing delivery and release kept us focused,” Mirani adds.